 1. Medit i900 / i700 — Best Overall Value

 Medit has quietly become the open-ecosystem favorite for general practices that want premium hardware without a premium subscription stack.
-The i900 is one of the lightest scanners on the market, and Medit's free app library — Medit Link, Splints, Ortho Simulation, Smile Design — covers most of what other vendors charge extra for.
+Medit's scanners are among the lightest on the market — the i700 weighs in at 245 grams2 — and the i900 carries that same light-wand design.
+Medit's app bundle — Design, Splints, Smile Design, Crown Fit, and more — is provided free to Medit scanner owners,3 covering much of what other vendors charge extra for.

-Real-world feedback consistently highlights two things: the ergonomics of the lighter wand reduce fatigue across a full day of scanning, and the open file export (STL, PLY, OBJ) gives practices freedom to work with any lab or design software.
+Real-world feedback consistently highlights two things: the ergonomics of the lighter wand reduce fatigue across a full day of scanning, and open file export in STL, PLY, and OBJ4 gives practices freedom to work with any lab or design software.
 The trade-off is a slightly less polished onboarding experience compared to the iTero or Primescan plug-and-play feel — Medit rewards practices willing to invest a little time learning the software.

 Best for: General practices, multi-lab workflows, in-house printing setups, cost-conscious owners who want premium hardware.